“Can I just mate this follower along with this cam?”

 So you want your models to move like they would in reality.
 From the very first mock-up.

 Pretty neat, right?
-Probably you already remember a project where you really could have used this.
+You probably already remember a project where you needed this.

-In the image below I have used the tangent relation to bond the two cams together.
-You could also just have a coincident relation with an end point of a line and move that line along the beaten path.
+In the image below I have used the tangent relation to bond the two ‘cams’ together.

 The elements don’t even have to be tangent!
 You can create any weird shape of connected elements and turn that into a path.